Villány Mountains

 Villány Mountains (Villányi-hegység [ˈvillaːɲ]) is a relatively low mountain range located west from the town of Villány, in Baranya county, Southern Hungary.

-Its highest summit, the Szársomlyó is just 442 metres high.
-The latter has an extraordinary flora: on its southern slopes, the climate is mediterranean; the percentage rate of mediterranean species is over 20%.
+Its highest summit, the Szársomlyó is 442 metres high.
+The latter has an extraordinary flora: on its southern slopes, the climate is Mediterranean; the percentage rate of mediterranean species is over 20%.
 On the top, the ruins of a medieval castle can be found.
 The territory is part of the Danube-Drava National Park.
 The range is made up of limestone.

+As of 2004, 44 Orthoptera species were described in the area, including 21 Ensifera and 23 Caelifera.